stanford-cnjc/cnjcx-course-materials/week1_commandline/cnjcx_week1_resources.md

 - [Bash Scripting Tutorial][rtbashscriptinglink] from Ryan's tutorials.
 - [`tldr` Website][tldrlink]: a web interface for the `tldr` program to show common uses for shell programs
 - [ExplainShell][eslink]: enter any shell command and get a detailed breakdown of what each part does
+- A few great resources to learn [basic skills for reproducible research][rpbasicskillslink].
+- Russ Poldrack's [advice][rpadvicelink] for learning to code from scratch.

 ### Tips
 1. You can press the <kbd>Tab</kbd> key on your keybaord while typing the path to a